gilesknap/k3s-minecraft/useful/deployed/metallb/README.md

 ```
 ( see [ingress-nginx](../ingress-nginx/README.md) )

+Metallb allows you to have an external address pool that services can draw on to
+expose themselves outside of the cluster.
+Metallb will then load balance between
+the replicas that the service is fronting.

+# Installing Metallb on K3S

-To remove klipper and traefik:
+First we remove the defaults, klipper and traefik:

 Update the file /etc/systemd/system/k3s.service and make the last ExecStart
 look like this on the master node(s) :